tomvantilburg89/RickAndMortyChallenge/README.md

     - Removed and commented out unnecessary tailwindui defaults
 - `BAXRMC-13` Show all characters that exist (or are last seen) in a given dimension
   - Added LocationController and locations/index.html.twig
+  - Added HasPagination functionality and removed dimension from location service
 ---

 # Used resources